yumminhuang/RES/README.md

        mto  int references ToUser(id),
        content text not null,
        mtime date not null);
 The `Message` enables our users to communicate with each others.
-Each message has its own identity, id.
-A message must have a user who send the message, and also should have the user whom receives the message.
-When sending the message, we add the message time which will make the user more comfortable with our message system
+Each message has its own id as an identity.
+A message must contain informations of the sender and receiver.
+When sending the message, we add the message time so it feels more comfortable with our message system.

 Schedule Table: